-What is an Ilioinguinal Nerve Block?
+What Is An Ilioinguinal Nerve Block?

 An ilioinguinal nerve block using local anesthetic and steroids is useful in the treatment of persistent pain after inguinal surgery or groin trauma, when the pain is thought to be secondary to inflammation or entrapment of the ilioinguinal nerve.